BijoSebastian/UR5/Docs/Add Camera.md

 ## Using April tag to detect pose of objects

-- With the caliberated camera it is possible to detect the position and oreintation of objects fitted with April tag.
+- With the calibrated camera it is possible to detect the position and orientation of objects fitted with April tag.

-- Follow the Quick start instrutcions [here](https://github.com/AprilRobotics/apriltag_ros) to download and build the April tag repository.
+- Follow the Quick start instructions [here](https://github.com/AprilRobotics/apriltag_ros) to download and build the April tag repository.

     - Note: When setting up the package in the same workspace you will have to use *catkin_make_isolated* as *catkin_make* will not work with this package.